Balance Beam Scoring Explained: What Judges Look For

 While the D-score focuses on the difficulty of the routine, the E-score evaluates how well the gymnast performs the routine.
 The E-score starts at 10.0 and is deducted based on errors.
 Here’s what the E-panel judges look for:

-1. Technical Errors
+Technical Errors

 The E-judges make deductions for mistakes in form, technique, and alignment.
 These include:

-• Bent legs during acrobatic elements or jumps.
+• Bent knees or elbows during elements

-• Flexed feet instead of pointed toes.
+• Flexed feet instead of pointed toes

-2. Balance Checks and Wobbles
+Balance Checks and Wobbles

 Balance is paramount on the beam, and the E-judges carefully watch for any wobbles or loss of stability.
 If a gymnast needs to adjust her position or steps to regain balance, deductions are applied.
 More severe mistakes, such as touching the beam with the hands to avoid a fall or falling off the beam entirely, incur significant deductions (usually 1.0 point for a fall).

-3. Artistry and Presentation
+Artistry and Presentation

-• Smooth transitions between elements.
+• Smooth transitions between elements

 Neutral Deductions